Benchmarking Data Efficiency in $\Delta$-ML and Multifidelity Models for Quantum Chemistry: Introduction

 \section{Introduction}

-Simultaneous progress in both quantum chemistry (QC) theory and machine learning(ML) methods has resulted in a wide range of applications ranging from molecular dynamics to alloy design \cite{haes16a_ML_excitondynamics, Haese2016MLexcitonic, khatamsaz_multi-objective_2023, Sergei21_Chem_review_NNML}.
-Widespread usage of ML in the field of QC has resulted in targeted improvement of these methods, often optimized to predict singular molecular properties such as atomization energies \cite{blum_QM7_dataset, zasp19a} or molecular dipole moments \cite{Veit_moleculardipoles_2020, Veit_moldipoles_data_2020}, however also covering potential energy surfaces at both ground and excited states \cite{dral2020hierarchical, Westermayr2020review, butler_davies_review_2018}.
+Simultaneous progress in both quantum chemistry (QC) theory and machine learning(ML) methods has resulted in a wide range of applications ranging from molecular dynamics to alloy design \cite{Haese2016MLexcitonic, Haese2016MLexcitonic, khatamsaz_multi-objective_2023, Sergei21_Chem_review_NNML}.
+Such ML models are often optimized to predict singular molecular properties such as atomization energies \cite{blum_QM7_dataset, zasp19a} or molecular dipole moments \cite{Veit_moleculardipoles_2020}, however also covering potential energy surfaces at both ground and excited states \cite{dral2020hierarchical, Westermayr2020review, butler_davies_review_2018}.